Jörg Kukies

-Jörg Kukies (/de/; born 21 February 1968) is a German economist and politician who served as Minister of Finance in the government of Chancellor Olaf Scholz from November 2024 to May 2025.
-He is a member of the Social Democratic Party (SPD).
+Jörg Kukies (/de/; born 21 February 1968) is a German economist and politician of the Social Democratic Party (SPD) who served as Minister of Finance in the government of Chancellor Olaf Scholz from November 2024 to May 2025.

 Early life and education

 Kukies began his studies in Economics at the Johannes Gutenberg University of Mainz and transferred to the University of Paris 1 Panthéon-Sorbonne, where he received his Maîtrise diploma.
 He then completed postgraduate studies in public policy at the Harvard Kennedy School from 1995 to 1997 with a Master of Public Administration degree as a McCloy Scholar.
 He went on to earn a doctorate from the University of Chicago Booth School of Business.

 Kukies has been a member of the Social Democratic Party of Germany since the age of 18.
 During his studies, he headed the Rhineland-Palatinate branch of the Young Socialists (Jusos); in this position, he was succeeded by Andrea Nahles.